<

 Qualitative research

-Qualitative research is still growing and developing online, however, for qual, person-to-person contact is still very important, so face-to-face is still very common.
+Qualitative research is now much more common to be done online after the Covid pandemic, however, for qual, person-to-person contact is still very important, so face-to-face is still very common.

 The wide availability of video conferencing and webinar platforms makes it relative straightforward to run in-person online groups and most of the inline meeting tools already come with good controls for presenting information, running polls and managing contacts and chat behind the scenes.